Ten Best and Worst Airplanes and Airlines to Fly

 “The seat is a full-flat sleeper with a console and minibar to one side.
 It’s not a totally enclosed suite like you’d find in first class, but the chair is set deeply within the cubicle.
 You feel cozy and ensconced, and the side console acts as a privacy barrier, putting a good deal of space between you and the aisle (or if you’re in the center section, your closest seat-mate).
 Window seats have thigh-level storage compartments along the side, similar to those in the upper deck of the 747.”

 “The video screen is huge and crystal clear, and the carrier’s noise-reduction headsets are the most comfortable I’ve ever worn.
 On the information channel passengers can choose between three different external camera views, including one from high atop the A380′s tail.
 Inflight Wi-Fi and mobile phone calls are available for a fee (the Wi-Fi is reasonably priced; cell calls are expensive).”

 Smith’s friend describes the A380 business trips as the Vegas of flying.

-Max Hartshorne, editor of GoNOMAD, flew the A380 on Qantas, and shares Smith’s view.
+Max Hartshorne, the editor of GoNOMAD, flew the A380 on Qantas and shares Smith’s view.
 “It’s a different experience than any other plane, it feels roomier and you can walk around during a long flight,” he said.
-One interesting fact–it takes nearly half the fuel in the big plane just to take off, because it is so heavy.
+One interesting fact–it takes nearly half the fuel in the big plane just to take off because it is so heavy.

 Patrick Smith: “Boeing’s new 787 is also very quiet, and the cabin air isn’t as dry as on most commercial aircraft.
 JAL’s Recaro economy chairs have generous legroom, 11-inch video screens (Ethiopian’s are 15 inches!) cup holders, coat hooks, AC power ports and a USB connection.”